Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 To help doctors make the catheter travel through the veins, a fluoroscopy (i.e. a kind of x-ray) will be used.
 Remember that the catheter tube will be made to pass through the jugular vein (or the femoral vein if entering through the groin) to the right ventricle of the heart.

 Image-guided biopsy (also known as a needle biopsy) refers to any kind of tissue test that makes use of imaging technology to guide the operation.
 Examples of imaging technologies that can be used include the following:

 - CT Scan

 These imaging technologies are used to see deep inside the body.
-The objective in using these pieces of equipment is to aid the doctor more accurately locate target tissues that need to be sampled.
+The objective of using these pieces of equipment is to aid the doctor in more accurately locating target tissues that need to be sampled.

-The sample collection process will make use of a core needle, a fine needle, and may also involve vacuum assisted biopsy.
+The sample collection process will make use of a core needle and a fine needle, and may also involve vacuum-assisted biopsy.
 The collected sample is usually a small amount of bodily tissue.

 This is one of the tissue tests that can be performed in your doctor's clinic as long as there is imaging equipment available.
 Note that this kind of biopsy is usually very safe.

 Your surgeon can avoid other structures along the way such as vital organs and even blood vessels as the needle reaches towards the targeted tissues.
 Patients are also spared from a lot of pain, complications, and scarring from open surgery.